ashwineepandey/simulated-annealing-tsp/ReadMe.md

 # Simulated Annealing applied to Travelling Salesperson Problem

-For this problem, I wanted to find the optimal route between some major cities in South Africa, and wanted to try out if the simulated annealing algo.
+For this problem, I wanted to find the optimal route between some major cities in South Africa, and wanted to try out if the simulated annealing algo would be a good place to start as well as what is the kind of the impact the hyper-parameters have.

 ## Introduction